 Bring Your Own Snacks & Water Bottle

 You are allowed to bring your own food and beverages to the MN State Fairgrounds.
 For those on a tight budget, pack a picnic lunch and then invest in one or two food items that the family can share.
-For me, I have two small girls, and will bring a variety of snacks from home to keep them, and us, satisfied during the day.
+For small children, bring a variety of snacks from home to keep them, and you parents, satisfied during the day.

 Even if you don’t pack a single snack from home, be sure to bring your own refillable water bottle.
 There is running water in the Grandstand that you can use for refilling.